ahgraber/AIMLbling-about/content/blog/ai-is-the-new-hotness/index.md

 - Provide further transparency on per-datacenter energy and water consumption to aid data center selection.
 - Provide granular reporting on costs of training and projected costs of inference.

+## Updates

+Meta's 2024 sustainability report shares that data center electricity use increased 34% from 2023.
+Data center water consumption increased 7%, though groundwater consumption increased 137% and consumption from areas with high or extremely high baseline water stress increased 20%.
+Meta continues to build out its datacenter infrastructure. [^meta-consumption-increase]

 ## Works Cited

 [^llama2]: [[2307.09288] Llama 2: Open Foundation and Fine-Tuned Chat Models](https://arxiv.org/abs/2307.09288)